jd7h/josephine/docs/DATABASE.md

 What do we do with editions?
 What if two users have read the same title but different editions?
 Are updates about a particular edition?
 Maybe add a 'default' edition?

 ## Shelf

+Or: category, tag, booklist, ...
+Going with Shelf because that's the name in my head, courtesy of GR. ;)
 ```
 Shelf:
 name: char[255]